Raaghavi-2007/EXP-6/README.md

 PROCEDURE:

-I. Connect the multimeter at the output of kit.
+ 1. Connect the multimeter at the output of kit.

 2. Set the range to a maximum value of 10 mm.